Gamerboy1234/InsertName/README.md

 # Gameplay

 Gameplay is inspired by games such as Super Meatboy and Diablo 3.
 You explore the forgotten world of Recha and discover new spells to use.
+Along with new ways to augment existing spells.